 Vertical Docking Station for legacy MacBook and MacBook Pro: If you'd like to use a non-Apple display, you'll simply need mini DisplayPort adapters to connect to your monitor (HDMI, DVI, etc). if you wish to connect to a Thunderbolt monitor, you'll need to remove the cables that came preinstalled in the dock, as these are mini DisplayPort cables.
 It's a very simple process that's detailed in the User Guide.

-Please note: The Vertical Docking Stations for MacBooks released prior to 2016, excluding the MacBook Air dock, are designed to fit Henge Docks and Apple-branded cables.
+Please note: The Vertical Docking Stations for MacBook's released prior to 2016 are designed to fit Henge Docks and Apple-branded cables.
 We recommend purchasing one of these to ensure that they will fit in your dock.
-As the Horizontal Dock does not require cable installation within the dock, all cables should be compatible with the dock.

 ¹ USB-C displays are only compatible with a computer that has a USB-C port

 ² The Stone Tethered Docking Station is not compatible with USB-C displays